spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/4-batch-jobs.md

 ## Running Batch Apps in the Cloud

-We can now see how Spring Batch can simplify our life when writing batch application, but how can we run a batch application in the cloud?
+We can now see how Spring Batch can simplify our life when writing batch applications, but how can we run a batch application in the cloud?
 Both Cloud Foundry and Kubernetes support the concept of running ephemeral (short-lived) apps on their platforms.
 Cloud Foundry refers to ephemeral apps as tasks, and Kubernetes refers to them as jobs.
 But to run an ephemeral app in the cloud, we need to have some basic features: